Jade Plant Care: 7 Secrets to Keep Yours Thriving

 3. Place on top of moist soil (don’t bury it)

-If you want more tips on propagating succulents, I cover similar techniques in my guide on How I Saved My Dying Aloe Vera—aloe and jade have a lot in common when it comes to propagation.
+If you want more tips on propagating drought-tolerant plants, I cover similar techniques in my guide on how I saved my dying Aloe Vera — aloe and jade have a lot in common when it comes to propagation and that same “less is more” watering rule.

 My Real Experience: From Killing to Thriving